David McCampbell: Post-war

+The well known film actor Wayne Morris had been a guest of his World War II commander, Captain David McCampbell, and was watching aerial maneuvers aboard the aircraft carrier USS Bon Homme Richard in San Francisco Bay when he died on 24 September 1959 having suffered a massive heart attack and was later pronounced dead after being transported to Oakland Naval Hospital in Oakland, California.
+He was 45.

 McCampbell was then assigned to the Joint Chiefs of Staff at the Pentagon from 1960 to September 1962.
-His final assignment was as Assistant Deputy Chief of Staff for Operations to the Commander in Chief, Continental Air Defense Command, where he served from September 1962 until his retirement from the navy on July 1, 1964.
+His final assignment was as Assistant Deputy Chief of Staff for Operations to the Commander in Chief, Continental Air Defense Command, serving from September 1962 until his retirement from the Navy on July 1, 1964.

 Retirement and death

 McCampbell retired from active duty in 1964.
-He died in Florida in 1996 and was interred at Arlington National Cemetery.
+He died in Riviera Beach, Florida, in 1996 and was interred at Arlington National Cemetery.